 - Test for attribution: Declaring that the often criticised decision in Stone & Rolls Ltd v Moore Stephens UKHL 39 can “finally be laid to rest”, the Supreme Court restated and clarified the test for attribution.
 It confirmed that whether knowledge of a fraudulent director can be attributed to the company is always to be found in consideration of the context and the purpose for which the attribution is relevant.
 The Supreme Court expressly stated that there is no principle of law that, in any proceedings where the company is suing a third party for breach of a duty owed to it by that third party, the fraudulent conduct of a director is to be attributed to the company if it is a one-man company.

 - Illegality defence in response to a Quincecare claim: In the present case the Supreme Court found that the bank did not meet the test for a successful illegality defence laid down in Patel v Mirza UKSC 42.
 While this will be fact specific in any given case, the reasoning given by the court highlights the challenges which financial institutions may face to make good such a defence.
 In particular, as a matter of public policy, the Supreme Court said that denial of the claim would have a material impact upon the growing reliance on banks and other financial institutions to play an important part in reducing and uncovering financial crime and money laundering.
 If a regulated entity could escape from the consequences of failing to identify and prevent financial crime by casting on the customer the illegal conduct of its employees that policy would be undermined.

-In combination with the JPMorgan v Nigeria decision, this judgment suggests that it may be prudent for financial instructions to review safeguards governing payment processing, to review protocols in place for what steps must be taken in the event that a red flag is raised, and also to consider reviewing the standard form wording of client account agreements seeking to exclude the Quincecare duty.
+In combination with the JPMorgan v Nigeria decision, this judgment suggests that it may be prudent for financial institutions to review safeguards governing payment processing, to review protocols in place for what steps must be taken in the event that a red flag is raised, and also to consider reviewing the standard form wording of client account agreements seeking to exclude the Quincecare duty.

 We consider the decision in more detail below.